apache/druid-website-src/druid-powered.md

 * [Building a Streaming Analytics Stack with Apache Kafka and Druid](http://www.confluent.io/blog/building-a-streaming-analytics-stack-with-apache-kafka-and-druid)
 * [Compressing Longs in Druid](https://imply.io/post/compressing-longs)
 * [Securing Druid](https://imply.io/post/securing-druid)

+## Inke

+[Inke](https://www.inke.cn) is a online live company which principally engaged in online live and technology.
+We use Druid for business intelligence (BI) analytics.

 ## Inmobi